TimurKady/django-fast-treenode/docs/admin.md

 ### Using TreeWidget Widget

 #### The TreeWidget Class
 The `TreeWidget` class is a **custom Select2-like widget** that enables hierarchical selection in forms.
-While it is used inside the Django admin panel by default, it can **also be used in regular forms** outside the admin panel.

 ##### widgets.py